ethan-luxton/odd-duck-products/README.md

 # odd-duck-products
-A repository for the Odd Duck Products project in CodeFellows 201
+A repository for the Odd Duck Products project in CodeFellows 201.
+This project utilizes JavaScript DOM manipulation, local storage, and Chart.js.
+Along with some CSS animations and specific CSS styling through JavaScript.

 # Problem Domain